-On an annual basis, subrecipients or contractors with 15 or more employees will publish in a newspaper for general circulation, the notice, "Policy of Non-Discrimination on the Basis of Disability Status."
+On an annual basis, subrecipients or contractors with fifteen (15) or more employees will publish in a newspaper for general circulation, the notice, "Policy of Non-Discrimination on the Basis of Disability Status."
 The notice will state that the subrecipient or contractor does not discriminate in admission or access to, or treatment or employment in its federally assisted programs and activities in accordance with the subrecipient's or contractor's Policy of Nondiscrimination.
-The notification will identify the responsible party for Discrimination complaints and grievances as summarized in the Complaints subsection of this Policy.
+The notification will identify the responsible party for Discrimination complaints and grievances as summarized below.

-The notification will be published in a manner that it is accessible for hard to reach subpopulations and members of the populations with disabilities.
+The notification will be published in a manner that it is accessible for hard-to-reach underserved populations and members of the populations with disabilities.